-Fast atom bombardment (FAB) and liquid secondary ion mass spectrometry (LSIMS)
+Fast atom bombardment (FAB) and Liquid Secondary Ion Mass Spectrometry (LSIMS)

-High primary current beam of neutral atoms/molecules (FAB) or ions (LSIMS) focused on the sample.
-The sample must be dissolved in a non-volatile liquid matrix.
-Glycerol is most often used, m-nitrobenzylic alcohol (MNBA) is a good liquid matrix for non-polar compounds, and di- and triethanolamine are efficient, owing to their basicity, in producing negative ions.
-Thioglycerol and eutectic mixture of dithiothreitol and dithioerythritol (5:1 w/w), referred to as magic bullet, are alternatives to glycerol.
+- □ High primary current beam of neutral atoms/molecules (FAB) or ions (LSIMS) is focused on the sample. - □ The sample must be dissolved in a non-volatile liquid matrix.
+Glycerol is most often used, m-nitrobenzylic alcohol (MNBA) is a good liquid matrix for non-polar compounds, and diand triethanolamine are efficient, owing to their basicity, in producing negative ions.
+Thioglycerol and eutectic mixture of dithiothreitol and dithioerythritol (5:1 w/w), referred to as magic bullet, are alternatives to glycerol. - □ Energetic particles hit the sample solution, inducing a shock wave which ejects ions and molecules from the solution.
+Ions are accelerated by a potential difference towards the analyzer.
+These techniques induce little or no ionization.
+They generally eject into the gas phase ions that were already present in the solution.